Skip to content

 Consul has the ability to be placed into a split brain state.
 This may happen in cases where network connectivity between two availability zones is lost and later recovers and the election terms differ between the cluster servers.
 We currently do not have the appropriate monitoring as the version of Consul utilized does not provide us the necessary metrics required to detect this situation.
 Suffering a split brain may provide some servers improper data which may lead to application speaking to the wrong database servers.

-This can be found by logging into each of the consul servers and listing out the members as describe in our Useful Commands.
+This can be found by logging into each of the Consul servers and listing out the members as describe in our Useful Commands.
 Recovery for this situation is documented by Hashicorp: Recovery from a split brain

 A summary of the document would be to perform the following: